Smith & Wesson to phase away some future pistol models in California

-SACRAMENTO, Calif.
-Jan 23 Gunmaker Smith & Wesson will decline to sell new versions of some of its semi-automatic pistols in California rather than comply with new safety requirements that kick in when the weapons are substantially upgraded or modified, the company said on Thursday.
+SACRAMENTO, California Gunmaker Smith & Wesson SWHC.O will decline to sell new versions of some of its semi-automatic pistols in California rather than comply with new safety requirements that kick in when the weapons are substantially upgraded or modified, the company said on Thursday.

 A California law passed seven years ago and put into effect last May requires gun manufacturers to submit for testing all semi-automatic handguns that have been substantially changed since they were previously on the market in the most populous U.S. state.